Atlanta United FC: Attendance

-On September 12, 2017, Atlanta United announced that the team had sold more than 69,256 tickets for the September 16 match against Orlando City at Mercedes-Benz Stadium, breaking the league record for single-match attendance.
+On September 12, 2017, Atlanta United announced that the team had sold more than 69,256 tickets for the September 16 match against Orlando City SC at Mercedes-Benz Stadium, breaking the league record for single-match attendance.
 The previous record of 69,255 tickets sold was held by LA Galaxy.
 The game's official attendance was 70,425, making Atlanta the first MLS team to surpass 70,000 in attendance for a non-doubleheader match.

 On October 5, 2017, the team announced they had sold more than 70,456 tickets for the October 22 match against Toronto FC.
-This allowed the team to break both the record for highest average attendance in a season for MLS (held by Seattle Sounders), as well as the record for highest average attendance in a season for professional soccer in the United States, which was held by New York Cosmos.
+This allowed the team to break both the record for highest average attendance in a season for MLS (held by Seattle Sounders FC), as well as the record for highest average attendance in a season for professional soccer in the United States, which was held by New York Cosmos.
 The game's official attendance was 71,874, which broke the MLS single-match attendance record for a second time.
 Atlanta finished the season with an average attendance of 48,200 for MLS regular season games, a number higher than that of multiple major clubs such as English sides Everton and Chelsea.

 On March 11, 2018, the team broke the league single-match attendance record for the third time, selling 72,035 tickets for their 2018 season home opener against D.C.
 United.

 On June 30, 2018, fans set another record with 71,932 in attendance, more than any other soccer game happening that day in the world, including the 2018 FIFA World Cup in Russia.

 On July 15, 2018, the team again set the league single-match attendance record with 72,243 in attendance.

 Atlanta broke the league record for average regular-season attendance again in 2018, breaking their 2017 record and becoming the first MLS team to average more than 50,000 in attendance with an average attendance of 53,002.

 On December 8, 2018, Atlanta United won its first MLS Cup before a crowd of 73,019, the largest non-doubleheader crowd in league history.

 On August 3, 2019, the team set another single-match attendance record, with 72,548 in attendance for their home matchup against the LA Galaxy.